+This year, the Chicks in the City Symposium is presented as a partnered event by The Wylde Center and the Atlanta History Center on Saturday, March 26, 2016 from 9:30am to 5:00pm.
 Itinerary includes an introduction to The Atlanta History Center’s own adventures in urban agriculture, lecture/workshops for beginning and advanced chicken keepers, poultry-related exhibition and vendor offerings, a Virtual Coop Tour, update sessions on state poultry support services and Avian Influenza, and Biosecurity demonstrations.
-The day concludes with the Grand Finale drinks mixer with light hors d’oeuvres, chicken-themed silent auction, entertaining demonstrations by costumed Atlanta History Center staff and an Easter Egg Hunt.
+The day concludes with the Grand Finale drinks mixer with light hors d’oeuvres, chicken-themed silent auction, entertaining demonstrations by costumed Atlanta History Center interpreters and an Easter Egg Hunt.

 Members of the Wylde Center and the Atlanta History Center are eligible for the reduced price ticket.
-Ticket includes one complimentary drink from the bar and complimentary hors d’oeuvres.
+Ticket includes one complimentary drink from the bar and complimentary hors d’oeuvres at the Grand Finale Mixer.
 Additional drinks will be available for purchase.

 $20 for Atlanta History Center and Wylde Center members $30 for non-members

-Anne-Marie Anderson is well-known in Atlanta chicken circles as chair of the Atlanta Urban Coop Tour and “ITP” coordinator for the Atlanta Backyard Chicken Meetup Group.
-She keeps a happy flock of 14 mixed heritage breeds, and has taught chicken classes for the Wylde Center, Homestead Atlanta, DeKalb Extension and the 2015 Georgia Organics Conference.
+Well-known in Atlanta chicken circles as chair of the Atlanta Urban Coop Tour and “ITP” coordinator for the Atlanta Backyard Chicken Meetup Group, Anne-Marie keeps a happy flock of 13 mixed heritage breeds, and has taught chicken classes for the Wylde Center, Homestead Atlanta, DeKalb Extension and the 2015 Georgia Organics Conference.
 Her Decatur-based business, The Celtic Gardener, specializes in edible landscaping and urban animal husbandry, particularly chickens and bees.
 Anne-Marie is a Master Gardener and Georgia Certified Landscape Professional, a Certified Beekeeper and Licensed Egg Candler.

-Chicken Health and Wellness 102: Dr Doug Anderson, Georgia Poultry Laboratory Network Veterinary Director (SW Georgia) Poultry Resources/Avian Influenza Update: Dr Doug Anderson, Georgia Poultry Laboratory Network Veterinary Director (SW Georgia)
+Chicken Health and Wellness 102 and Poultry Resources/Avian Influenza Update: Dr Doug Anderson, Georgia Poultry Laboratory Network Veterinary Director (SW Georgia)

 Grand Finale Mixer and Silent Auction at 3:30pm at Smith Family Farm